Fruit picking: Workers

 Most fruit picking is done by migrant workers, who can be paid relatively low wages.
 In California, Mexican migrants most frequently do the work.
 There has been much controversy about replacing workers with automation.
 It puts many out of work.

 In Australia and New Zealand, people engaging in backpacker tourism do a lot of the fruit-picking work while on a working holiday visa.
 The Australian government encourages people on this visa to do this sort of work for a minimum of three months so they can add another year to their visa.
 This benefit does not apply to all parts of Australia - one must undertake work in selected post-code areas to become eligible for the extra year.

 Monoculture orchards can face particular labor-timetable issues.

 Automation

-As labor costs are still quite expensive in fruit picking, robots are being designed that can replace humans for this kind of work.
+As labor costs are still quite expensive in fruit picking, robots are being designed that can replace humans for this kind of works.
 The research is still in full progress, especially as the robots need to be carefully designed so that they do not bruise the fruit while picking.
 One solution is the use of suction grippers.
 Citrus fruit robot pickers have thus far been the focus of research and development, but cherry pickers are also being researched.